caendesilva/OpenEvents/resources/docs/laravel-client.md

+---
+label: Using the Laravel Client
+---

 # Server-side analytics with the Laravel Client

-To make it dead simple to send server-side events to the API, you can use first-party client package for Laravel.
+To make it dead simple to send server-side events to the API, you can use the first-party client package for Laravel.

 The Laravel Client even ships with a connection driver that stores events in your local database for redundancy and/or backup, as well as for sending events to the API asynchronously.